 This brute force approach was very productive, but I still had other nuts to crack.
 Barry Soetoro Esq. was still unidentified.
 I asked for help.

 I collected over 3.6 million domain names, far too many to pair with all the generated random user names.
-Only a small list of common domains was used for most scans, but one particularly fruitful technique was to take email names and try them combined with the full list of domains.
+Only a small list of common domains was used for most scans, but one particularly fruitful technique was to take known email names and try them combined with the full list of domains.

 OBOT volunteers installed the software, and the network hummed along for months, generating and testing several millions of random email addresses per second, but maybe finding no more than one new email address match on a good day.
 Still, it paid off, and we did finally guess Barry Soetoro Esq.’s address in a scan of random 7-character strings at a common email domain.
 A computer that I bought primarily as a dedicated OARPA scanner got the trophy for nailing Barry and 57 others in the final round.